seandstewart/bardly/bardly/plays/histories/henry-iv-part-2/11-player.md

 his effects in Galen: it is a kind of deafness.

 **Lord Chief-Justice**
-I think you are fallen into the disease; for you
-hear not what I say to you.

-**FALSTAFF**
-Very well, my lord, very well: rather, an't please
-you, it is the disease of not listening, the malady
-of not marking, that I am troubled withal.

-**Lord Chief-Justice**
 To punish you by the heels would amend the
 attention of your ears; and I care not if I do
 become your physician.